 - 1. To fund a project where a viable system owner is willing to assume ownership or receivership of a non-viable or abandoned system; - 2.
-To select Green Project Reserve eligible projects or portions of projects that equal at least \$2,135,300 (10% of the expected capitalization grant amount); - 3.
-To address an imminent hazard to public health as determined by DHEC; - 4.
-To address an imminent release of untreated wastewater directly to a surface water body as determined by DHEC, - 5.
-To fund projects that will eliminate a point source discharge, which is violating effluent limits, by a connection to a regional system; - To fund projects that support consolidation or regionalization of systems to enhance the sustainability, regulatory compliance and/or quality of service of the systems involved; - 7.
+To select Green Project Reserve eligible projects or portions of projects that equal at least \$836,400 (10% of the expected capitalization grant amount);

+- 3. To address an imminent hazard to public health as determined by DHEC; - 4.
+To address an imminent release of untreated wastewater directly to a surface water body as determined by DHEC; - 5.
+To fund projects that will eliminate a point source discharge, which is violating effluent limits, by a connection to a regional system; - 6.
+To fund projects that support consolidation or regionalization of systems to enhance the sustainability, regulatory compliance and/or quality of service of the systems involved; - 7.
 To fund projects for eligible sponsors that have not previously received CWSRF funding; - 8.
 To fund an equitable geographic distribution of projects; - 9.
-To fund a project for an eligible sponsor that is not receiving SRF funds, especially principal forgiveness funds, from some other FFY 2023 CWSRF or DWSRF grant.
-The purpose of this bypass is to facilitate the distribution of SRF funds to a larger number of eligible sponsors, especially sponsors receiving principal forgiveness funds; and,

-10. To fund projects that do not receive direct federal allotments in order to distribute funds more evenly across the state.
+To fund a project for an eligible sponsor that is not receiving SRF funds, especially principal forgiveness funds, from some other FFY 2024 CWSRF or DWSRF grant.
+The purpose of this bypass is to facilitate the distribution of SRF funds to a larger number of eligible sponsors, especially sponsors receiving principal forgiveness funds; - 10.
+To fund projects to meet federal equivalency requirements; - 11.
+To fund projects so the SRF can meet the federal expeditious and timely use of funds requirement; and - 12.
+To fund projects that do not receive direct federal allotments in order to distribute funds more evenly.
 Additionally, the SRF may choose to not fund projects that appear on the PPL that later receive a direct federal allotment.